anodyne/docs/installation.md

 ## Installing Nova

-To get started installing Nova, open your browser and navigate to your site.
-Nova should detect that it isn't installed and redirect you into the Setup Center.
+To start installing Nova, open your browser and navigate to your website.
+If Nova isn’t installed yet, it will automatically detect this and redirect you to the Setup Center to guide you through the installation process.

 ### Check that Nova can run on your server

-The first step of the install process is to verify that your server meets all of the [requirements](/docs/3.0/getting-started#prerequisites) to run Nova 3.
-If there's anything that does not pass, you'll be shown that information on the first screen of the setup process.
-If there are any failing checks, you'll need to work with your host to make the necessary changes and try again.
+The first step in the installation process is to ensure your server meets all the [requirements](/docs/3.0/getting-started#prerequisites) to run Nova 3.
+During setup, the system will perform a compatibility check and display the results on the first screen.

+If any checks fail, you’ll see detailed information about what needs to be fixed.
+Work with your hosting provider to address these issues before proceeding with the installation.
+Once everything meets the requirements, you can continue the setup process.

 ### Connect to your database

-Nova comes with a web-based tool to setup your database connection.
-You'll be prompted to enter some information you should have received from your web host when setting up your account.
-Nova will use the credentials you provide to test the connection, and if successful, create the necessary configuration values for you.
+Nova includes a user-friendly, web-based tool to help you set up your database connection.
+During the setup process, you’ll be prompted to enter the database credentials provided by your web host when you set up your account.
+Nova will use these credentials to test the connection.
+If the connection is successful, Nova will automatically configure the necessary settings for you.

-If for some reason your server doesn't support creating files from a web script, the setup process will show you instructions on how to get the database credentials into the right place.
+If your server doesn’t allow web scripts to create files, the setup process will guide you with clear instructions on how to manually add the database credentials to the appropriate configuration file.

 #### Explaining the Options